Starflight: The Plane That Couldn't Land: Plot

-Cody restores power for the media, electrifying a cable in the section damaged by rocket debris.
-In the cargo hold, crates with Parisi's gold were damaged during the rocket climb, also hitting a seal; now bricks of gold are escaping from the plane and can be seen by passengers.
-Parisi wants to escape the plane, but his wife tells the captain what she now knows.
+When Cody restores power for the media, a cable in the section damaged by rocket debris is electrified and Parisi's stolen bricks of gold escape from the plane's cargo hold in view of the passengers.
+Parisi wants to escape the spacecraft, but his wife tells the captain what she now knows.

-Columbia and six astronauts arrive with the tunnel, intending to rescue twenty passengers.
-Five passengers, including Hal Parisi, are successfully brought through.
-The next five, including Freddie Barrett, are lost when the flexible tunnel swings too close to the sparking electric line and ignites.
+Columbia and six astronauts arrive with the tunnel.
+Five passengers, including Hal Parisi, are successfully evacuated but the next five, including Freddie Barrett, are lost when the flexible tunnel swings too close to the sparking electric line and ignites.
 Forty-seven passengers remain aboard.
-Josh is frustrated but an exchange with his wife Nancy reminds him of a fuel tank built by Culver Aviation that can be repurposed to carry people.
-When Columbia's crew and the five passengers disembark, Parisi is arrested.
+Nancy reminds Josh of a fuel tank built by Culver Aviation that can be repurposed to carry people.
+Columbia lands safely and Parisi is arrested.

 Q.T.
-Thornwell tries to stop Josh's plan to use Culver's tank; he is bitter about industrial espionage by Culver against Thornwell's shuttle-handling investment, but Q.T.'s son stands up to dad and promises the tank will be acquired from Culver.
-Columbia launches again with the container and takes on 38 more passengers, leaving only nine aboard.
+Thornwell tries unsuccessfully to stop Josh's plan to use Culver's tank; he is bitter about industrial espionage by Culver against Thornwell's shuttle-handling investment.
+Columbia launches again with the container and takes on 38 more passengers, leaving nine behind.

-Cody sends Joe Pedowski on an EVA, in a spacesuit left aboard by Columbia, to repair the damaged wiring.
-By this time, Josh suggests to NASA that Starflight follow a shuttle on re-entry, believing the shuttle's heat shield would offer protection.
-Columbia cannot launch in time, but another shuttle, XU-5, in orbit on a military mission, arrives to assist just as Starflight is to hit the upper atmosphere.
-The two craft ride in together, only Starflight's wingtips being exposed, and XU-5 veers off once the worst has passed.
-This leaves Cody to fly Starflight, with minor structural damage, through a harrowing steep descent of 60-plus miles that finally ends in a successful landing.
+Cody sends Joe Pedowski on an EVA, in a spacesuit to repair the damaged wiring, and Josh suggests to NASA that Starflight follow a shuttle on re-entry, believing the shuttle's heat shield would offer protection.
+Shuttle XU-5, in orbit on a military mission, arrives just as Starflight is about to drift into the upper atmosphere.
+The two craft descend together, Starflight suffers minor structural damage, and Cody pilots her through a harrowing steep descent of 60-plus miles to a successful landing.